LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Inference Efficiency Analysis

-This section provides a detailed account of the latency benchmarks conducted to evaluate the inference speed of LittleBit, supplementing the results presented in the main text.
-Our evaluation focuses on a custom 1-bit General Matrix-Vector multiplication (GEMV) CUDA kernel, which is a core component of LittleBit's efficiency.

-\paragraph{Custom Kernel Implementation} To empirically assess the latency of LittleBit's factorized linear layers (~\cref{eq:proposition1}), we developed a custom CUDA kernel.
-This kernel is specifically designed for the primary computational path and was adapted from the publicly available INT4$\times$FP16 GEMV kernel from AutoAWQ~\citep{autoawqkernel2024}, modifying it for 1-bit GEMV operations.
-Key implementation details include: \begin{itemize} \itemsep0em \item The kernel implements the two-stage computation involving the binary weight matrices $\mathbf{V}_\mathrm{sign}$ and $\mathbf{U}_\mathrm{sign}$. \item Binary weights (signs, \ie +1 or -1) are packed into \texttt{uint32\_t} data types, allowing 32 weights to be processed with bitwise operations.
-Multiplication by the binary values is effectively achieved using XOR operations. \item The scaling factors ($\mathbf{g}, \mathbf{\ell}, \mathbf{h}$) are maintained in FP16 precision, and their application utilizes FP16 Arithmetic Logic Units (ALUs). \end{itemize} All latency benchmarks were performed on an NVIDIA A100 GPU with a batch size of 1.
+\paragraph{Custom Kernel Implementation} To empirically assess the latency of \name's factorized linear layers (\cref{eq:proposition1}), we developed a custom CUDA kernel.
+The kernel implements the two-stage computation involving the binary matrices $\mathbf{V}_\mathrm{sign}$ and $\mathbf{U}_\mathrm{sign}$.
+Key implementation details for performance include: \begin{itemize} \itemsep0em \item \textbf{Bit-level Parallelism:} Binary weights ($\pm 1$) are packed into \texttt{uint32\_t} data types.
+Multiplication by these weights is efficiently realized by directly manipulating the sign bit of the FP16 input values via bitwise XOR operations, avoiding costly floating-point multiplications. \item \textbf{Warp-Level Reductions:} To accelerate the accumulation step, the kernel employs warp-level reduction primitives (\texttt{warpReduceSum}).
+This technique efficiently sums partial results within a CUDA warp (a group of 32 threads), significantly reducing memory traffic and latency compared to naive reduction methods. \item \textbf{FP16 Arithmetic:} The scaling factors ($\mathbf{g}, \mathbf{\ell}, \mathbf{h}$) are maintained in FP16 precision, and their application leverages native half-precision Arithmetic Logic Units (ALUs). \end{itemize} All latency benchmarks were performed on an NVIDIA A100 GPU with a batch size of 1.
 The primary baseline for comparison is a standard FP16 GEMM operation as implemented by \texttt{torch.matmul}, which leverages highly optimized libraries like \textsc{CuBLAS}.